bradtiltonnow/ccl1200-k23/guidebook.md

 ## Create the Quick Add Modal

-1. Swith back to your UI Builder browser tab.
+1. Switch back to your UI Builder browser tab and the Vehicle Record page variant.

 1. At the very top of the content tree, expand the **Modals** option and click the **+** icon to the right.